-2 workers killed, 1 injured in Pennsylvania helicopter crash
+Helicopter crashes, killing 2 workers stringing power lines

 - Symptoms from stopping antidepressants are largely a mystery

-The cause of the crash remains under investigation by state police, the Federal Aviation Administration and the National Transportation Safety Board.
+The Federal Aviation Administration and the National Transportation Safety Board are investigating.